umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 ![Naming the new member group](images/v14-create-member-group-step-2.png)

-Next, navigate back to the created Member.
-Assign the newly created Member Group and save the member:
+5. Navigate back to the created Member.
+6. Assign the newly created Member Group.
+7. Save the member:

 ![Assign the new Member group to the created Member](images/v14-assign-member-group.png)